Sikorsky SH-60 Seahawk: MH-60R

 An MH-60R Seahawk conducts sonar operations.

 The MH-60R "Romeo" was originally known as "LAMPS Mark III Block II Upgrade" when development began in 1993 with Lockheed Martin, formerly IBM/Loral.
 Two SH-60Bs were converted by Sikorsky, the first of which made its maiden flight on 22 December 1999.
 Designated YSH-60R, they were delivered to NAS Patuxent River in 2001 for flight testing.
 The production variant was redesignated MH-60R to match its multi-mission capability.
 The MH-60R was deployed by the US Navy in 2006.

 The MH-60R is designed to combine the features of the SH-60B and SH-60F.
-Its avionics includes dual controls and instead of the complex array of dials and gauges in Bravo and Foxtrot aircraft, 4 fully integrated 8" x 10" night vision goggle-compatible and sunlight-readable color multi-function displays, all part of the glass cockpit produced by Owego Helo Systems division of Lockheed Martin.
+Its avionics includes dual controls and instead of the complex array of dials and gauges in Bravo and Foxtrot aircraft, 4 fully integrated 8 × 10 in night vision goggle-compatible and sunlight-readable color multi-function displays, all part of the glass cockpit produced by Owego Helo Systems division of Lockheed Martin.
 Onboard sensors include: AAR-47 Missile Approach Warning System by ATK, Raytheon AAS-44 electro-optical system that integrates FLIR and laser rangefinder, ALE-39 decoy dispenser and ALQ-144 infrared jammer by BAE Systems, ALQ-210 electronic support measures system by Lockheed Martin, APS-147 multi-mode radar/IFF interrogator, which during a mid-life technology insertion project is replaced by APS-153 Multi-Mode Radar with Automatic Radar Periscope Detection and Discrimination (ARPDD) capability.